visioforge/.Net-SDK-s-samples/Video Capture SDK X (crossplatform)/WPF/CSharp/NDI Streamer Demo/readme.md

-# Video Capture SDK .Net - NDI Streamer Demo (WPF)
+# Video Capture SDK .Net - NDI Streamer Demo (WPF, cross-platform engine)

-NDI Streamer Demo is an application that uses Video Capture SDK .Net (cross-platform engine) to stream video/audio from webcam using NDI in WPF applications.
+This sample demonstrates the integration and use of the VisioForge Video Capture SDK .Net within a WPF application for streaming video and audio content using the NDI protocol.

+It showcases how to enumerate and select video and audio input devices, configure video source settings, and manage audio capture settings.
+Additionally, the sample includes functionality for starting and stopping video capture, dynamically updating UI elements with device information, and handling errors.

+The use of asynchronous programming patterns for device monitoring and capture operations ensures responsiveness and efficiency in media handling.

 ## Features